Temporary Custody for Children: How to Decide?

-So far it was the mutual and hassle-free divorce, where things can go smooth.
-Your divorce may not be so smooth as well.
-Your spouse may refuse to agree on the terms and make the things complicated.
-For the children custody as well, you two may have problems.
+So far it was a mutual and hassle-free divorce, where things have been going smooth.
+Your divorce may not be so smooth however.
+Your spouse may refuse to agree on the terms and make things complicated.
+For the children’s custody as well, you two may find you have problems.
 Your spouse may not want to share the custody with you, neither now, nor in the future.
-In this case, you can contact the family attorney in Oklahoma City, OK.
+In this case, you should contact a family attorney in Oklahoma City, OK.
 You have the right to put in a request to the honorable court for the custody order.
-This order will remain until the completion of the divorce.
+This order will remain in place until the completion of the divorce.
 On completion of the divorce, the permanent custody agreement will be in effect.

 If this happens, you may need to follow these procedures.
 Ask your family attorney in Oklahoma City, OK, for further help with: explaining the order you are applying for; requesting the king of custody you want, whether you want to share it or not; providing a declaration of the request and evidence to support it.